West Lafayette Junior-Senior High School

 West Lafayette Junior-Senior High School (also informally known as West Side High School or simply West Side) is the only high school within the West Lafayette city limits, and is administered by the West Lafayette Community School Corporation.

+The school district which this school belongs to covers central portions of West Lafayette municipality.

 West Lafayette Junior-Senior High School was constructed in 1939 of cream brick and glass at a cost of $225,000, and was remodeled in the late 1990s.
-The school is located near Purdue University, and the children of many Purdue faculty and staff attend West Side.
+The school is located near Purdue University, and the children of many Purdue faculty and staff attend West Lafayette Junior-Senior High School.
 In 2012, the school was ranked as the 2nd and 4th best public high school in Indiana by U.S. News & World Report and Newsweek, respectively.
 As of 2021, the high school was ranked in U.S. News & World Report as 2nd in Indiana and 239th nationwide.

+Students at West Lafayette Junior-Senior High School exhibit strong performance in academics, demonstrating an average of 63% for mathematic proficiency and 73% on average for reading proficiency as of 2021.

 Athletics

 The school offers athletic programs including football, baseball, basketball, cheerleading, cross country, soccer, wrestling, golf, track and field, swimming, tennis and volleyball.
 The teams play under the nickname of the Red Devils and belong to the Hoosier Athletic Conference.
-The West Lafayette football team won Indiana high school state football championships in Class 2A in 1993, and in Class 3A in 2009 and 2018.
-Other state championships include the 1964 and 2014 boys cross country, 1998 girls Class 3A basketball, and 2013 girls soccer titles.
+The Red Devils have won 7 state championships.